Capital in the Twenty-First Century: Publication and initial reception

-When initially issued in French in August 2013, Laurent Mauduit characterized it as "a political and theoretical bulldozer".
+When first published in French in August 2013, Laurent Mauduit characterized it as "a political and theoretical bulldozer".
 As news spread of its thesis in the English-speaking world, Paul Krugman hailed it as a landmark, while former senior World Bank economist Branko Milanović considers it "one of the watershed books in economic thinking".
 In response to widespread curiosity abroad aroused by reviews of the original French edition published by Seuil in September 2013, it was translated rapidly into English and its publication date was pushed forward to March 2014 by Belknap.
 It proved an overnight sensation and ousted Michael Lewis's financial exposé, Flash Boys: Cracking the Money Code, from the top of the US best-seller list.
 Within a year of its publication, Stephanie Kelton spoke of a "Piketty phenomenon", and in Germany three books had been published specifically dealing with Piketty's critique.